sinanayeri/digitalization-projects/README.md

 # Digitalization Projects

-This repository contains digitalization and data projects with a strong focus on **Power BI**, **data modeling**, and **business-oriented analytics**.
+This repository contains digitalization projects with a focus on **Power BI**, **data modeling**, and **business-oriented analytics**.

-The goal is to demonstrate how structured data, clean models, and well-defined KPIs can support operational and process-driven decision-making.
+The goal is to demonstrate how structured data and well-defined KPIs can support operational and process-driven decision-making.

 ---